Cloth diapering for beginners – what we learned in our first year. How to start, what it costs, what you need and what to do about the poop.

 It doesn’t have to be expensive to start!

 There’s a common misconception that it’s really expensive to start cloth diapering.
 While it is a little more expensive up front than buying a pack of disposables, it doesn’t take long for you to even out.
 Just start small of even try buying used.
-It sounds scary, but as long as you buy diapers that are in good condition and clean them it’ll be fine.
+It sounds scary, but as long as you buy diapers that are in good condition and properly clean them it’ll be fine.

 All you truly need: diapers, laundry detergent